-Welcome to our fourth issue for 2017!
-There's once again a lot of Mayberry news this month, including even more new items on our online shelves at our Weaver's Department Store site.
+Welcome to our fifth issue for 2017!
+There's a lot of Mayberry news this month, including even more new items on our online shelves at our Weaver's Department Store site.

 Here are some highlights.
 We'll begin with merchandise features and then share upcoming events and discuss other news.